devcontainers/spec/docs/supporting-tools.md

 # Supporting tools and services

-A `devcontainer.json` file in your project tells tools and services that support the dev container spec how to access (or create) a **development container** with a well-defined tool and runtime stack.
+This page outlines tools and services that currently support the development container specification, including the `devcontainer.json` format.
+A `devcontainer.json` file in your project tells tools and services that support the dev container spec how to access (or create) a dev container with a well-defined tool and runtime stack.

-This document outlines tools and services that currently support this format.

-While most [dev container properties](devcontainerjson-reference.md) apply to any `devcontainer.json` supporting tool or service, a few are specific to certain tools.
+While most [dev container properties](devcontainerjson-reference.md) apply to any supporting tool or service, a few are specific to certain tools, which are outlined below.

 ## devcontainer CLI